timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 5. **Submit a pull request** with detailed description
 6. **Respond to feedback** from code reviewers

-The external command system makes the TS Pico incredibly extensible while maintaining system stability and safety.
+The external command system makes the TS-Pico incredibly extensible while maintaining system stability and safety.
 Whether you're adding simple utilities or complex applications, this architecture provides the foundation for unlimited creativity and functionality.

 ---

 ## Appendix B: Machine Language Flash Programming

-### Introduction to Flash Memory Programming

-The TS Pico includes sophisticated Flash memory management capabilities that allow advanced users to directly program the onboard Flash memory using machine language routines.
+The TS-Pico includes sophisticated Flash memory management capabilities that allow advanced users to directly program the onboard Flash memory using machine language routines.
 This functionality is primarily intended for system developers, firmware engineers, and advanced users who need direct hardware control.

-**⚠️ CRITICAL WARNING:** The routines described in this appendix directly manipulate Flash memory hardware.
-Incorrect use can permanently damage your TS Pico or corrupt system firmware.
+**CRITICAL WARNING:** The routines described in this appendix directly manipulate Flash memory hardware.
+Incorrect use can permanently damage your TS-Pico or corrupt system firmware.
 Only attempt these operations if you have extensive experience with machine language programming and understand the risks involved.

 ### Understanding the Flash Memory Architecture

 #### Flash Memory Organization

-The TS Pico's Flash memory is organized into two main 32KB blocks:
+The TS-Pico's Flash memory is organized into two main 32KB blocks:
 - **Lower Block (0x0000-0x7FFF):** Lower 32KB of Flash memory
 - **Upper Block (0x8000-0xFFFF):** Upper 32KB of Flash memory